UCSF-DataSci/datasci223-assignment1-daviddaytw/README.md

 - Clone the repository to your local machine to begin working on the assignment

 ### Part 1: Update this README.md
-Replace the "Part 1" section with:
-- A brief introduction about yourself (first name only)
+- I'm David, a cracked software engineer.
-- What you're hoping to get out of this course
+- What you're hoping to get out of this course: I don't know tbh, I know Python and ML already.
-- Topics you would like to see included
+- Topics you would like to see included: AI Drug development
-- A musical recommendation and a link to something about it (song, album, artist)
+- A musical recommendation and a link to something about it (song, album, artist): Let It Be

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should: